SQL Server v.Next (Denali) : Contained Databases

 Enter "Contained Databases"

-In SQL Server Denali, some of these issues are being addressed with a feature called "contained databases."
+Starting with SQL Server 2012, some of these issues are being addressed with a feature called "contained databases."
 I am not sure if that will be the marketing term you'll hear come release time, but for now I'm going with it.
 Since it's built into the DDL, the name will be harder to change than, say, when they changed Dynamic Management Framework (DMF) to Policy Based Management (PBM).
 Essentially, contained databases will help the database to be more of a black box, separating the application and database-specific responsibilities from the administration and server- or instance-specific responsibilities.

 - you can create a database-specific user without a login (and you can create multiple such users with the same name for different databases);